History of Berliner FC Dynamo (1989–2004): The financial crisis (2001)

 No sign was forthcoming from FC Dynamo Moscow.
 An agreement was reached with the employment office and a bank through the preliminary insolvency administrator.
 The bank would pay the next three salaries and then receive compensation from the employment service in the event of insolvency.
 The first salary payment was to take place on 15 September 2001.
 BFC Dynamo was now also the subject of an insolvency application from the insurance provider Barmer.
 The two insurance companies AOK and Barmer together demanded approximately 250,000 Deutsche Mark.
 In addition, the club had debts of about 250,000 Deutsche Mark in unpaid salaries.
-Administrator Philipp Hackländer estimated that the insolvency proceedings against BFC Dynamo would open on 1 November 2001.
+Lawyer Philipp Hackländer from the Wolfgang Schröder law firm estimated that the insolvency proceedings against BFC Dynamo would open on 1 November 2001.
 The club would be automatically relegated to the Verbandsliga and would have to play the rest of the season as mandatory friendly matches if insolvency proceedings were opened.
 The squad had been reduced to just 17 players, with several injuries, before the match against MSV Neuruppin on 17 September 2001.
 Insolvency proceedings were opened against main sponsor Lipro AG on 5 October 2001.
-Sports director Reker became a scapegoat for the club's financial problems because he had put together a very expensive team for the previous season and had promised rescue for several months without results.
+Sporting director Reker became a scapegoat for the club's financial problems because he had put together a very expensive team for the previous season and had promised rescue for several months without results.

 Administrator Hackländer estimated that the club's total debts might amount to 6 million Deutsche Mark.
 In order to commence insolvency proceedings, BFC Dynamo would need approximately 30,000 Deutsche Mark by 31 October 2001.
 If the insolvency proceedings could not be opened due to lack of funds, the club risked bankruptcy and dissolution.
 BFC Dynamo would then have to restart in the Kreisliga under a new name.
 Press spokesman Holger Zimmerman confirmed that the 30,000 Deutsche Mark required to commence insolvency proceedings were not yet available.
 On 26 October 2001, supporters of BFC Dynamo organized a demonstration to save the club.
 Also former professional players such as Hans-Jürgen Riediger, Waldemar Ksienzyk, Rainer Troppa, and Heiko Brestrich, as well as many of the club's youth players, intended to participate.
 The demonstrators marched from the Sportforum Hohenschönhausen to the Rotes Rathaus, where it was received by former club president and SPD politician Karin Halsch.
 During the demonstration, the senator for sports of Berlin and SPD politician Klaus Böger appealed to the business community in Berlin to help the club.